daved0/Scribble.ai/README.md

 CIS469 Project

 This is web application to convert long forms of text into ready-to-go notes.
 Each query is saved and available for refrence in the history page!
+To use this application via codespaces, simply fork the project and add a github secret called LLM_API_KEY and add your openai api key

 ## Setup